Kepler (microarchitecture): Grid Management Unit

 Enabling Dynamic Parallelism requires a new grid management and dispatch control system.
 The new Grid Management Unit (GMU) manages and prioritizes grids to be executed.
 The GMU can pause the dispatch of new grids and queue pending and suspended grids until they are ready to execute, providing the flexibility to enable powerful runtimes, such as Dynamic Parallelism.
 The CUDA Work Distributor in Kepler holds grids that are ready to dispatch, and is able to dispatch 32 active grids, which is double the capacity of the Fermi CWD.
 The Kepler CWD communicates with the GMU via a bidirectional link that allows the GMU to pause the dispatch of new grids and to hold pending and suspended grids until needed.
 The GMU also has a direct connection to the Kepler SMX units to permit grids that launch additional work on the GPU via Dynamic Parallelism to send the new work back to GMU to be prioritized and dispatched.
 If the kernel that dispatched the additional workload pauses, the GMU will hold it inactive until the dependent work has completed.

-NVIDIA GPUDirect
+Nvidia GPUDirect

-NVIDIA GPUDirect is a capability that enables GPUs within a single computer, or GPUs in different servers located across a network, to directly exchange data without needing to go to CPU/system memory.
+Nvidia GPUDirect is a capability that enables GPUs within a single computer, or GPUs in different servers located across a network, to directly exchange data without needing to go to CPU/system memory.
 The RDMA feature in GPUDirect allows third party devices such as SSDs, NICs, and IB adapters to directly access memory on multiple GPUs within the same system, significantly decreasing the latency of MPI send and receive messages to/from GPU memory.
 It also reduces demands on system memory bandwidth and frees the GPU DMA engines for use by other CUDA tasks.
-Kepler GK110 also supports other GPUDirect features including Peer‐to‐Peer and GPUDirect for Video.
+The Kepler GK110 die also supports other GPUDirect features including Peer‐to‐Peer and GPUDirect for Video.